 Our favourite antique market is Aberfoyle in Guelph Ontario.
 One day when hubs was carrying an item back to the car, while I stayed and browsed, he came across a metal tool kit in rough shape.
 He bought it for just a few dollars and hid it in the car so I wouldn’t see it.
 Then he repainted it and surprised me with it later.
 I LOVED it, but I couldn’t help but upcycle it for a better purpose.
-If you’re an avid flea marketer like me and hubs, you’d turn the tool kit into a DIY Flea Market Survival Kit, like I did, so you’d be prepared and have everything you need for your next jaunt!
+If you’re an avid flea marketer like me and hubs, you’d turn the tool kit into a DIY Flea Market Survival Kit so you’d be prepared too!
+You’ll have everything you need for your next jaunt!

 We love to hit the road on the weekend with just a moment’s notice so it’s a dream to have everything packed away in our kit ready for action.
 We just pop it into the back of the car and head out!